semibad/OASuppliersApp/README.md

 | `VITE_SHARED_SECRET`| Frontend   | Sent as `Authorization: Bearer` header |

 > Both variables must hold the same value. `setup.sh` handles this automatically.
+> WARNING: while this is fine for local use this IS NOT production-ready – a live version of this should use JWT or similar as the VITE_SHARED_SECRET is sent in the Bearer header currently

 ## API